 Stop The Cat from Peeing In The Same Places On The Carpet

 We know that cats return to the same spot to pee.
 If they have got into the habit of peeing in a particular place, it is a habit that has to be broken.
-We already know how to properly clean the area.
+Read the information above about cleaning the carpet of cat cat pee.

 You can also try placing a clean litter box and litter in the affected area.